Behavior Diff Traces¶

 prompt: safe or redacted prompt text.output_text: model output, usually omitted from public reports.refused: boolean used to deriverefusal_rate.metrics: numeric per-observation metrics.redaction:safe,redacted, oromitted.

-[behavior_trace] currently adds deterministic, model-free metrics:
+The default scorer adds model-free metrics:

 refusal_ratefrom the booleanrefusedfield.expected_behavior_match_ratewhen a prompt declaresexpected_behavior.uncertainty_expression_rate.clarifying_question_rate.direct_answer_rate.assertive_language_rate.output_length_chars.output_word_count.